teambit/docs/docs/aspects/aspects-overview.md

 Each Aspect is implemented as a component in Bit and is composed from multiple components.
 Aspects communicate and compose with one another via APIs called `integration slots`.

 You can implement new Aspects, compose them with Bit's core Aspects and thus extending Bit's core functionality to support advanced features.

+Check out [Extending Bit](/extending-bit/adding-a-new-tab) for more ideas on what you can do with Aspects such as [Adding a new tab](/extending-bit/adding-a-new-tab) or [creating your own generator](/extending-bit/creating-a-custom-generator).